 PMI Bridge Program

 In 1991 the Institute for the Pilates Method (now PhysicalMind Institute) began developing the first-ever Pilates teacher-training program with manuals, videos and photos—everything we take for granted today.
-The program formalized the contents of Eve Gentry’s handwritten notebooks, which chronicled her rendition of what Joe had taught her.
-Eventually this led to certifying studios or what some called “host” or “affiliate” studios, now the accepted distribution for Pilates companies.
+The program formalized the contents of Eve Gentry’s handwritten notebooks which chronicled her rendition of what Joe had taught her.
+Eventually this led to certifying studios or what some called “host” or “affiliate” studios which are now the accepted distribution for Pilates companies.
 After the trademark was invalidated on October 19, 2000, the Pilates business boomed.
-PhysicalMind Institute (PMI) recognized that the industry would continue to grow and then peak within 10 years, as it has.
+PhysicalMind Institute (PMI) recognized that the Pilates Method would become an established part of the fitness industry.

 It is important to note two variables that weren’t present when PMI first introduced teacher training: For one, PMI had to attempt to teach an aerobic instructor or trainer or dancer who wanted to learn the Pilates Method but had never even been in a room with a Reformer—and thought the core was related to an apple and that Teaser was the beginning of a five-course feast.
 Second, no one understood the benefits of body/mind exercise.
 Now all of this has changed: Everyone is familiar with Pilates and there is an entire category of exercise dedicated to focused movement.